mathurinm/celer/doc/get_started.rst

 Further links
 -------------

-This was just a starter examples.
+This was just a starter example.
 Get familiar with ``celer`` by browsing its :ref:`API documentation` or explore the :ref:`Examples Gallery`, which includes examples on real-life datasets as well as timing comparison with other solvers.